NataliaPankowska/photo-portfolio/README.md

+Photographic portfolio website.
+I wanted to keep the design as simple as possible.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.